At Tools of Men, we stay away from polarizing topics.

 Should you have a girlfriend or wife, also ask them what they honestly think.

 Remember, they are just trying to help you, so don’t take any feedback as harsh criticism.

 5. Have Confidence In Your Decision

-Regardless of the style or choices you make from above, the most important factor is to have confidence in yourself.
+Regardless of the style or choices you make from above, the most essential factor is confidence in yourself.

-Being called a neckbeard or anything else derogatory can really hurt.
+Being called a neckbeard or anything else derogatory can hurt.

 It’s important that you immediately brush aside any harsh criticisms and don’t let it stew for days, weeks, or the rest of your life.

 The most important thing is to be yourself and continue to be awesome because you are!